ArchieCall/AccurateSleepOld/README.md

 * A function that blocks the current task (i.e. sleeps) for the specified number of seconds.
 * The sleep_time parameter must be a floating point number between .000005 seconds and 100.0 seconds.
 * sleep_ns() is very similiar to the normal Julia sleep() function, albeit with much improved accuracy.
-* sleep() has an average error of .001150 seconds, with 5% of the errors exceeding .002100 seconds
+* sleep_ns() has and average error rate of .000001 seconds, with 5% of the errors exceeding .000002 seconds
 * sleep() has an average error of .001150 seconds, with 5% of the errors exceeding .002100 seconds
-* sleep_ns() has and average error rate of .000001 seconds, with 5% of the errors exceeding .000002 seconds
+*